-Lauder Common Riding 2019 is on Saturday 3 August but the ceremonies start in May when the Lauder Cornet and the Galashiels ‘Braw Lad’, together with their supporters, meet at the Threepwood Crossroads, about half way between the two towns, normally on the last Friday in May.
+The Lauder Common Riding is in early August but the ceremonies start in May when the Lauder Cornet and the Galashiels ‘Braw Lad’, together with their supporters, meet at the Threepwood Crossroads, about half way between the two towns, normally on the last Friday in May.

-The Riders Arrive at the War Memorial at about 11.30 am and there is a concluding ceremony at the Town Hall at midday.
+The Riders Arrive at the Lauder War Memorial at about 11.30 am and there is a concluding ceremony at the Town Hall at midday.
 Festivities continue through the evening and there is a Grand March at 9.00 pm.
-The best viewing areas will be anywhere in the town centre, but the Golf Course is highly recommended.
+The best viewing area will be the town centre, but the Golf Course is highly recommended.
 Alternatively, take the B6362 [Stow Road] to the ‘Waterin’ Stane’ at the top of the hill.
 For more see https://www.laudercommonriding.com

 MELROSE FESTIVAL WEEK

 The Melrose Festival Week is normally the third week of June.
 'The Melrosian' is the central figure here and the ride out is on the Monday, leaving Greenyards at 6 pm.
 For the best view, be in the Market Square at about 6 pm.
 The riders ford of the River Tweed at about 7.00 pm – a great spectacle – returning to the town at about 9.30 pm.

 At 7 pm on the Thursday you can see the Crowning of the Festival Queen in Melrose Abbey and on Saturday a procession sets off from the Market Square at 9 o’clock to visit local landmarks and celebrate their history.
 The Melrose & District Pipes and Drums normally play in the market Square that evening.